ReviewsCoolersARCTIC Liquid Freezer II 360 Review

 Weight:1687 g (Fan, Radiator, Pump, Tubes)

 ARCTIC has provided MX-5 thermal paste with this cooler.
 Seems like specifications are not yet updated after the last revision.
-Another possible reason is that previous versions are coming with MX-4, so ARCTIC would want to avoid any confusion.
+Another possible reason is that previous versions come with MX-4, so ARCTIC wants to avoid confusion.

 Packing Box

 ARCTIC is using a blue color cardboard box for the main packing box.
-The overall size of this packing box is different compared the how the other brands are using relatively large size boxes to ship their stuff.
+The overall size of this packing box is different from other brands, which use relatively large boxes to ship their stuff.

 ARCTIC is not using an egged carton for these coolers.
 The radiator assembly is placed at the bottom, covered by a cardboard cover.
 The block is covered in a cardboard box.
-Accessories are placed in a separate cardboard box.
-This is as simple as it could get.
+Similarly, accessories are placed in a separate cardboard box – this is as simple as possible.

 Accessories